 Spine injuries result from fall from height and motor vehicle trauma.
 X-rays and photographs of spine injuries are being presented, including x-rays after operative treatment.

 Image 1 – Dislocation of C6-C7 Vertebra – Xray

-38 years old man suffered trauma to neck when a pole fell on him while he was working on his tube well.
+38 years old man suffered trauma to the neck when a pole fell on him while he was working on his tube well.
 He developed sudden onset weakness in all the four limbs.

 He reported to casualty about 2 hours after the injury and found to have quadriparesis [weakness in all four limbs] with grade 2 power in all the limbs along with numbness below sternum.

 Xray revealed unifacetal dislocation of sixth cervical vertebra over seventh cervical vertebra.

 MRI revealed C6-c7 disc impinging upon the cord.
 The patient was given injection solumedrol for 24 hours and was taken for anterior decompression, cervical plating, and bone grafting.

 This x-ray is one month postoperative and the patient has shown good recovery.
 He has 3+ power in all the limbs and is free of catheter.

 Image 2 – Burst Fracture Of L1 Vertebra Fixed With Pedicle Screw Assembly